OndrejNepozitek/Edgar-Unity/docs/pipelineTasks.md

 - it has access to `Payload` and `Config` properties
     - `Payload` is of a generic `TPayload` type that must implement both `IDungeonPayload` and `IRandomGeneratorPayload` interfaces
     - `Config` is of the `RandomSizeConfig` type

+To use this task, we first create an instance of the `RandomSizeConfig` ScriptableObject and then drag that instance to the *Generator pipeline script*.
+We do not do anything with the `RandomSizeTask` - the pipeline runner uses some *reflection magic* to find a corresponding task to each config class.

 ### Pros and cons